ENFJ Compatibility and Relationships [+ Dating Tips]

 Nonetheless, it’s always easier to build close friendships and romantic relationships with people whose personality types are compatible with your own.

-So, here’s a useful ENFJ compatibility chart that illustrates how ENFJs relate to all 16 MBTI personality types:
+So, here’s a useful ENFJ compatibility chart that illustrates how ENFJs relate to all 16 personality types:

 5 Best Matches for ENFJs

 Without wasting any time, let’s take a closer look at the ENFJ compatibility with the 5 best matches for this personality type: INFJ, INFP, ENTJ, ISFP, and ESFJ.

 INFJ and ENFJ personality types share the same cognitive functions, except their order is different.

 Because of this, ENFJs often feel as if they’re looking at a mirror when they’re around INFJs.
 They share the same compassion toward people, a future-oriented approach to life, and a craving for tranquility.
 Not only is ENFJ compatibility with INFJs very high, but such relationships can also highlight the weaknesses both people need to work on.